 If you’re selling on mass platforms, you’ll particularly want to ask yourself:

 3. What do similar authors charge?

-If you’re thinking a 50-page e-book about gardening is worth $20, but everyone else sells their similar-length e-books for $2.99, you’re probably not going to see a ton of sales.
+If you’re thinking a 50-page ebook about gardening is worth $20, but everyone else sells their similar-length ebooks for $2.99, you’re probably not going to see many sales.
 If you’re only selling off your own website, you might have more leeway to price without regard to market competition.

-At $.99, many shoppers will consider your e-book a “no-brainer” purchase.
+At $0.99, many shoppers will consider your ebook a “no-brainer” purchase.
 It’s less than a buck!
-I personally bought several $.99-cent e-books this week alone.
-If you want to get buzz going, get your words into many hands, have many potential reviewers, make a lot of sales, and capture emails for selling the next e-book, this can be the price that makes it happen.
+At that price, it’s an easy impulse buy.
+If you want to get buzz going, get your words into many hands, have many potential reviewers, make a lot of sales, and capture emails for selling the next ebook, this can be the price that makes it happen.

-My advice: If you don’t have a $.99-cent e-book yet, set a goal of creating one first.
-You want an entry-level price where readers will jump in and start getting to know you, to lay the groundwork for successfully selling a higher-priced e-book.
+My advice: If you don’t have a $0.99-cent ebook yet, set a goal of creating one first.
+You want an entry-level price where readers will jump in and start getting to know you, to lay the groundwork for successfully selling a higher-priced ebook.

 You’ll be less likely to be able to use a lower price to end up earning more, because there isn’t a mass audience for your topic.
 Another aspect of this:

 If you have built an audience that you can email about your e-book, you are in a better position to charge more than if you have no list.